RyanPPitts/RyanPPitts/README.md

 ### 🚀 **About Me**

-I'm an experienced Shopify developer and e-commerce expert with over 15 years dedicated to driving online growth through a powerful combination of full-stack development, digital marketing, and comprehensive e-commerce operations.
+Experienced web developer and e-commerce expert with over 15 years dedicated to driving online growth through a powerful combination of full-stack development, digital marketing, and comprehensive e-commerce operations.
 My passion lies in crafting engaging online experiences, optimizing conversions, and leveraging data-driven insights to scale digital presence and revenues.

 ---